frebib/netstack/README.md

 The homepage for this project is hosted on GitHub: [https://github.com/frebib/netstack](https://github.com/frebib/netstack)

-This is made up of two integral parts:
+**IF YOU ARE USING THIS CODE FOR ANY PURPOSE, PLEASE USE THE LATEST CODE FROM GITHUB ABOVE** PRs and issues are always accepted and I'm happy to help with squashing on of the millions of bugs I left lying around :)

+* **libnetstack**  - A full userspace network stack implementation in a library
+* **libnshook**    - A bootstrap library to inject netstack into a dynamic executable at runtime
+* **netstack-run** - A bootstrap script to preload libnshook and libnetstack at runtime, for convenience
+* **httpget**      - A basic GET request tool given a host and port
 * **netd**         - A network daemon to process and control network communications, using libnetstack
-* **libnetstack** - A full userspace network stack implementation in a library

 _It should be noted that until a far distant time, there is no guarantee of API or ABI stability.
 Most things can and likely will change, until a stable release (if ever)._